langsamer/Qix/design.md

 2. Determine the appropriate orientation of the current Stix for splitting the current boundary.
-   This decides which of the first and second return value of Polygon.split() is the closed area and which is the open area.
+   This decides which of the first and second return value of Polyline.split() is the closed area and which is the open area.
 The open area will be the new boundary.

 3. Closing the polygon requires tracing along the boundary to the starting point.
-   Luckily, we have Polygon.split(): When we insert the start and end point of the Stix in the boundary polygon, we only need to split() the boundary by the Stix.
+   Luckily, we have Polyline.split(): When we insert the start and end point of the Stix in the boundary polygon, we only need to split() the boundary by the Stix.

 ### Where is Qix?